mort65/Simple-Player-Prostitution-SE/README.md

 [PapyrusUtil SE](https://www.nexusmods.com/skyrimspecialedition/mods/13048) for saving/loading MCM settings.

 [Licenses - Player Oppression](https://www.nexusmods.com/skyrimspecialedition/mods/110418?tab=description):
-If the option enabled on both mods the player must buy a license from the guards to work or NPCs may report to the guards.
+If both mods have the license option enabled, the player needs to buy a license from the guards to work.
+Otherwise, NPCs may report it as a crime.

 [FormList Manipulator - FLM](https://www.nexusmods.com/skyrimspecialedition/mods/74037) or [SkyPatcher](https://www.nexusmods.com/skyrimspecialedition/mods/106659) are needed for INI version of [The Naked Dragon](https://www.nexusmods.com/skyrimspecialedition/mods/94940) Patch, plugin version doesn't need anything.